Alabama State 2022

 Jay Rye - Head Coach - Montgomery Academy

 Experience- I have been involved with L/D debate since 1985 as a former L/D debater, judge, and coach.
 I have been involved with Policy debate since 1998.
 I have coached Public Forum debate since it began in 2002.
+I have served as part of the CAP for World Schools Debate at the NSDA National Tournament for the last 3 years, and I have judged, while limited, some Big Questions Debate over the past 6 years.
 While at many tournaments I serve in the role as tournament administrator running tournaments from coast to coast, every year I intentionally put myself into the judge pool to remain up to date on the topics as well as with the direction and evolving styles of debate.
-I have worked at summer camps since 2003 - I understand debate.
+I have worked at summer camps since 2003 throughout the United States.

 Philosophy